 Milk Oolong Misconceptions

-Just because a tea is called ‘milk oolong’ or labelled as Jin Xuan, it doesn’t mean it’s from the Jin Xuan cultivar.
-Due to the popularity of this tea and its limited supply, milk oolong teas may be created from lower grade green oolongs that have a milk flavoring added.
+Just because a tea is called ‘milk oolong’ or 'milky oolong, or even labelled as Jin Xuan, it doesn’t mean it’s from the Jin Xuan cultivar.
+Due to the popularity of this tea and its limited supply, milk oolong teas may be created from lower-grade green oolongs that have a milk flavoring added.
 It’s important to be very aware of the product you are purchasing.
-Quality and vendor transparency are key.
+Quality and vendor transparency is key.

 Real Taiwanese Jin Xuan oolongs are not produced using any dairy products.
 If you see the word ‘milk’ used in any of the processing or growing steps for this tea, a red flag should immediately start waving in your head.
 Anything that is ‘scented’ also means you don’t have the real thing.
 Knowing where your tea was grown (preferably on a Taiwanese mountain) and how it was processed will help you identify its authenticity.
 So, you think you bought a real milk oolong but you’re still not sure?